miek770/nbreqs/README.md

 # nbreqs

-***WORK IN PROGRESS - NOT READY FOR USE***

 `nbreqs` is a lightweight Python tool designed to extract the external library dependencies from Jupyter notebooks.

-I'm working on this tool because I manage repositories of notebooks with `poetry`, whereas users will only use single notebooks and copy them to other directories not managed by `poetry`.
+I made this tool because I manage repositories containing several notebooks with `poetry`, whereas users will only use single notebooks and copy them to other directories not themselves managed by `poetry`.
 They thus need requirement files specific to each notebook instead of the repository's total requirements.

+`nbreqs` generates a `<notebook>_requirements.txt` file for each notebook in the same directory as each notebook.

 ## Features

+- Finds notebooks recursively starting at the provided `PATH`.
-- Extracts only external dependencies (ignores standard library modules).
+- Extracts only external dependencies found on PyPI (ignores standard library modules and sources other than PyPI).
 - Works on Jupyter notebooks.
 - Generates minimal `<notebook>_requirements.txt` files (one per notebook).